 Wrap around frames with larger lenses are more often recommended as they offer more protective shielding features against the sun's harmful rays.

 When it comes to the frame and lens design, make sure that they offer protection from ambient light, glare and direct sunlight.
 Frame materials usually vary from plastic to metal or combination of both.

 Consider the necessity of some special features such as waterproof, impact, mirror and scratch resistance, anti-reflective properties and high-contrast lens.

 Are expensive sunglasses better than cheap sunglasses?

-, price must not be used as the deciding factor.
+When choosing the best sunglasses , price must not be used as the deciding factor.
 There are cheaper yet quality-made sunglasses and there are expensive sunglasses that fail to deliver the level of eye protection you need for your daily outings.
 Sticking to high-quality sunglasses is the key to enjoying trendy solutions to maintaining clear and healthy vision.

 Join in and share your experience or story.
 How?